atomicdata-dev/atomic-server/browser/data-browser/README.md

 - **Data fetching** is handled by the `Store`, which makes sure that you don't ask twice for the same resource and let's other resources know that things have changed.
 - **Hooks** are used wherever possible.
 This means functional components, instead of old-style Class components.
 Hooks tend to use a pattern similar to React's own `useState`, which means that two terms are returned: the first one contains the current value, and the second one is a function for setting the value.
 - **Document** your components and properties!
 Explain your thinking when doing something non-trivial.
-- **Resources** should have an `about={subject}` tag in HTML elements / DOM nodes, which can be used for debugging and RDFa parsing.
+- **Resources** should have a `about={subject}` tag in HTML elements / DOM nodes, which can be used for debugging and RDFa parsing.
 This means that you can press `e` to edit anything you're hovering on, or press `d` to show the data!
 - **Creating views** for new types of Resources should be done in `/views`.
 Check the README.md in that folder.
 - **Fetching & processing** is done in this order.
 The UI renders some component that uses `useResource`, and passes a `subject` URL.
 This is probably first the one that's shown in the navigation bar.
 This resource is fetched (unless it's already in the store) as a `JSON-AD` object, after which it is put in the Store without any changes.
 The Parser does not perform validation checks - that would make the application slower.
 After the resource is added to the store, subscribers (users of that resource, such as Components with the `useResource` hook) will be notified of changes.
 The component will re-render, and the props can now be used.
 - **Accessing the store from the browser console** can be done in develop mode in your browser with the global `store` object.